Tattoo Pain Chart

 Proceeding with the following steps may be wishing your patient well during their tattoo appointment or prescribing a treatment plan if they have an infection.

-• When your patient needs advice on whether or not to get a tattoo and where to place it based on your suggestions
+• When your patient needs advice on whether or not to get a tattoo and where to place it based on the indicated painful areas on the template and your suggestions.

-• When your patient expresses concerns of prolonged pain post-tattoo appointment due to an MRI burn or infection
+• When your patient expresses concerns about prolonged pain post-tattoo appointment due to an MRI burn or infection.

-However, note that multiple factors in play may affect the patient's experience getting a tattoo.
+However, note that multiple factors may affect the patient's tattoo experience.
 So, even if the diagram does state that the patient may experience extreme or little/no pain in a particular area, it still depends on their pain tolerance, experience, sex, tattoo design, etc.

 The template only has two sections - the diagram and the notes - and no instructions.
 This makes it easier to use and understand because it's ultimately up to the client/practitioner how they will make the most out of the template.

-As a practitioner, you are among the best people to determine whether or not a patient must get a tattoo based on their pain tolerance, medical history, etc. You can use the template as a visual aid when explaining.
+As a practitioner, you are among the best people to determine whether or not a patient must get a tattoo based on their pain tolerance, medical history, etc. You can use the template as a visual aid when explaining and showing where the least painful places to get a tattoo due to fewer nerve endings, thicker skin, and more muscle mass or most painful places to get a tattoo are due to the area having more nerve endings thin skin or closer proximity to bones.

 Versatile